Comparison of the two methods of train control..

 Programming Track...
 Most systems require a length of ‘Programme track’ to be available for setting up the on board decoders in each loco.
 This special track is often powered from a dedicated programming output on the base unit or console.
 It allows each loco’s decoder to be programmed without causing any changes to the all the other existing decoders already in locos on the main tracks.
 Where the console unit has a special Programming output it provides a lower current supply to the rails during programming mode to prevent decoder burn out should it not be installed correctly or the loco is defective etc. However, it should be noted that not all consoles provide a separate programming output.

 The easiest means of providing a programming section of track is to use a totally separate section of track.
 However, another option regardless of the consoles outputs is to use the end of a siding.
-Shown below are two methods of how to wire this 'end of siding' track section, depending on whether or not the console has the programming output.
+Shown below are three methods of how to wire this 'end of siding' track section, depending on whether or not the console has the programming output.
 In all cases a pair of insulated rail joiners are fitted in the two rails at least the longest loco or multiple units length from the buffer stops and add about a further 50mm to ensure the item fits inside the insulated area easily.
 The siding end depending upon the switches position, can become a totally insulated section for programming from the rest of the railway.

 The diagram below shows the set up for a console without a Programming output and how the track at the end of the siding is wired to a DPDT switch.
 When the 'Programming' position on the switch is selected the rest of the railway is disconnected and only the end of the siding is DCC powered, thereby ensuring no locos on the main tracks are accidentally reprogrammed.
 You cannot drive a loco into or out of this programming section of track without operating the switch to the 'Programme track' position and thereby feed the programming sidings rails.
 Example...
 The loco to be reprogrammed approaches the programming siding area with the selection switch still in the 'Normal' position.
 Eventually and once all the locos pick-up wheels have passed over the two IRJs the loco will stop.
 Flip the switch to 'Programming' and drive the loco in further as needed.
 Carry put the programming work as required safe in the knowledge that all the other locos on the main lines cannot be accidentally programmed, as the whole of the main layout has been electrically disconnected.
 Once the programming work has been completed drive the loco out of the siding area and eventually the loco will stop once its passes over the two IRJs.
 Flip the programming switch back to the 'Normal' position and then drive the loco away as normal as the rest of the layout is again fully powered, except the programming section of track which is now electrically dead again.